-Name: Online Success Plan by a Jordan, a few other guys and most importantly Matt Lloyd, the biggest name out of this whole scam and I’ll show you why shortly.
+Creator: Someone named Jordan, a few other guys and most importantly Matt Lloyd, the biggest name out of this whole scam and I’ll show you why shortly.

 Price: $97 down sold to $77, then 2 up-sells, one for a “Platinum Plus Program for $77, down sold to $57, then another up-sell for $37, down sold to $27.
 And then you’ll have to join another program to go further that will at least run you close to $2,000.